 Early Childhood Center

 The Riverdale Y's Early Childhood Center is a warm, nurturing place for children to learn and grow in a developmentally designed program led by masters-level teachers.

 Come and explore your options for children’s classes in our Y’s Early Childhood Center for 2-, 3-, & 4-year-olds, Universal Pre-K, and Early Childhood Summer Camp.
 Learn about our school, our philosophy, scheduling options, hours for working families, and enrichment activities available to the Y’s youngest community.
 Advanced Reservations Required.
-Make your reservation to meet with Wendy Pollock, Director, Early Childhood Center, at (718) 548-8200, ext 220.
+Make your reservation to meet with Devorah Kessler, Director, Early Childhood Center, at (718) 548-8200, ext 220.

 At the Riverdale YM-YWHA Early Childhood Center, we see each child as a unique individual.
 Our program is designed to maximize the development of the whole child — intellectually, socially, physically and emotionally.
 The children encounter many learning opportunities and challenges in a stimulating and happy Jewish environment.
 We believe that the learning process is fundamentally a cooperative effort involving teachers, parents and students.
 A visit to our school will reveal that this spirit of cooperation and respect is successfully achieved through the mutual efforts of teachers and students.
 Parental support and involvement are significant factors in creating this dynamic educational experience.